Ergodicity bounds for stable Ornstein-Uhlenbeck systems in Wasserstein distance with applications to cutoff stability: Introduction

-In a series of articles \cite{Ba18, BHPWA, BHPWANO, BHPTV,BHPSPDE, BJ, BJ1, BL21, BP} the authors have studied the so-called cutoff phenomenon for abstract Langevin equations with additive L\'evy noise in the limit of small noise intensity $\e>0$.
-In other words, there is parametrized family of processes $X^\e$, $\e>0$, invariant measures $\mu^\e$, renormalized distances $d_\e$ on the space of probability distributions in the state space and a deterministic time scale $t_\e$ such that
+with $-A\in \RR^{m\times m}$ being a Hurwitz stable matrix (see Definition~\ref{def:Hurwitz} below) under different kinds of metrics.
+For clarity we introduce various concepts of cutoff phenomena.
+Assume that there is a parametrized family of processes $X^\e=(X^\e_t(x))_{t\geq 0}$, $\e>0$, of invariant measures $\mu^\e$, of renormalized distances $d_\e$ on the space of probability distributions in the state space and a deterministic time scale $t_{\e}$ such that for

-This concept was essentially introduced in a discrete setting in \cite{BY1} for some birth and death processes.
-We note that this concept does not exclude the special case, where $X$ and $\mu$ do \textit{not} depend on the noise intensity parameter $\e$, that is, for \textit{moderate} noise of constant noise intensity.
-In this case there still appears a parameter $\e>0$ in \eqref{e:cutoffphenomenon}, but it rather plays the role of an \textit{external} yard stick parameter, which controls the asymptotic mixing times.
-In \cite{BHPGBM} the authors established such a type of ``nonasymptotic'' cutoff phenomenon for geometric Brownian motion, that is, a process with moderate multiplicative noise under certain commutativity conditions.
-In \cite{BHPPSHELL}, it was established for an infinite dimensional linear energy shell model with scalar random energy injection.

-Such a cutoff phenomenon without an internal parameter is suitable to quantify the asymptotic ergodicity of a stochastic process $(X_t)_{t\geq 0}$, which tends to is equilibrium $\mu$ as time $t\ra\infty$.
-The main idea is to measure the asymptotic ``speed'' of convergence, interpreted as the $\e$-smallness of the WKR distance $\wW_p$ of order $p>0$ between the current state of the system and the dynamic equilibrium as time $t\ra\infty$.
-More precisely, we renormalize our distance by a parameter $\e>0$ and determine a time scale $t_\e$, $t_\e\ra\infty$, as $\e \ra 0$, such that any asymptotically larger speed $\delta t_\e$, $\delta>1$, as $\e \ra 0$, of the system yields to $\e$-small values of the distance and any lower speed $\delta t_\e$, $\delta\in (0,1)$, yields to large values of the respective distance

-Put it differently, the time scale $t_\e$ sharply divides substantially smaller than $\e$-small and substantially larger than $\e$ small values of the distance.
-Due to this $\infty/0$ dichotomy this cutoff phenomenon without internal parameter is called \textit{cutoff stability}.